 Story of our lives.
 For most of us, getting your period has just been something that is completely natural, yet rarely talked about.
 And even though it’s always at the back of our minds, a tingling apprehension, a hope that it doesn’t have an untimely start, it’s just something we never end up discussing.

-So this article is dedicated to all the women (of course, men can read and empathize!) in the attempt that I may answer some of the inhibitions that you may have, about going for a trek during your periods.
+So this article is dedicated to all the women who brave their own adventures (of course, men can read and empathize!) in the attempt that I may answer some of the inhibitions that you may have, about going for a trek during your periods.

 Stress & cramps

 When I was younger and I had cramps, I used to be told it’s ‘all in the mind’, ‘the more you concentrate on the cramps, the more they’ll bother you’.
 While biologically, cramps during the cycle are actually caused and aggravated due to various reasons, across the years the latter has proven true time and again.

 Typically it has been my observation, that cramps they tend to be much lesser in intensity, when we are more active.
 While this of course, may be different for different women.
 But by my sheer experience I can tell you, that the trekking trip happened to be one of my most peaceful and painless cycles!
 Whether logical or coincidental, hard to tell!
 I had, of course, our good friend ‘meftalspas’ (painkiller) as a backup, but I didn’t really need to take it.